yaqwsx/KiKit/docs/fabrication/jlcpcb.md

 of them uses a different orientation.

 KiKit allows you to specify the origin and orientation correction of the position.
+Add `JLCPCB_CORRECTION` as a custom field on the **symbol in your schematic**.
+The value will be read from the BOM data that KiKit extracts via the `--schematic` option.

-The correction is specified by `JLCPCB_CORRECTION` field.
-The field value is a semicolon separated tuple: `<X>; <Y>; <Rotation>` with values in millimeters and degrees.
+The field value is a semicolon separated tuple: `<X>;<Y>;<Rotation>` with values in millimeters and degrees. **Rotation values are counterclockwise in degrees.**
+For example, to rotate a component 90° clockwise, use `270` (or equivalently `-90`).
+A value of `90` rotates 90° counterclockwise.

+The X and Y correction values are in the **footprint's local coordinate system** (relative to its current orientation on the board), not the board's global coordinates.
+KiKit rotates the correction vector by the footprint's placement angle before applying it.
 You can read the XY corrections by hovering cursor over the intended origin in footprint editor and mark the coordinates.
-Note that first the rotation correction is applied, then the translation.
 Usually, you will need only the rotation correction.

+**Example:** A component appears rotated 90° clockwise from what it should be after JLCPCB assembly.
+To fix this, set `JLCPCB_CORRECTION` to `0;0;90`.
+This applies a 90° counterclockwise correction, cancelling out the error.
+If the component also needs a 1 mm X offset in its local frame, use `1;0;90`.

 ## Using Corrections to Configure Jumpers